dita-community/dita-demo-content-collection/README.md

 How the Key-Based Samples Were Created
 --------------------------------------

 The key-based samples were created from the original non-key-based (except for the conrefs to the warehouse topics) Thunderbird source.
-The keys were added by using regular expression search and replace with oXygenXML.
+The keys were added by using regular expression search and replace with [oXygenXML Editor](https://www.oxygenxml.com/).
 This was possible because the images and topics had filenames that were both globally unique within the information set and reflected patterns that worked well for keys.
-In particular, the topic files all follow the naming pattern "{c|r|t}_{descriptive name}.dita".
-This allowed use of the descriptive name part of the topic filename as the navigation key for each topic and the full filename (minus the extension) as the resource-only key.
+In particular, the topic files all follow the naming pattern `{c|r|t}_{descriptive name}.dita`.
+This allowed use of the descriptive name part of thetopic filename as the navigation key for each topic and the full filename (minus the extension) as the `resource-only` key.

+**NOTE:** While this project makes frequent references to *oXygenXML Editor*, it is not an absolute requirement.
+It does, however, make a lot of things much easier when working with DITA projects.

 The process followed was roughly: